T1M00R/invoice-generator-api/README.md

 ### Web Interface

 1. Open your browser and navigate to `http://localhost:3000`
-2. Fill in the client information, invoice details, and add items
+2. Fill in your company information, including optional logo
+3. Enter the client information, invoice details, and add items
-3. Set tax rate if applicable
+4. Set tax rate if applicable
+5. Choose an invoice template
+6. Select your preferred currency
+7. Choose export format (PDF or JSON)
-4. Click "Generate Invoice" to create and download the PDF
+8. Click "Generate Invoice" to create and download the file

 ### API Usage

-To generate an invoice programmatically, send a POST request to `/api/invoices` with the following JSON structure:
+To generate an invoice programmatically, send a POST request to `/api/invoices/pdf` or `/api/invoices/json` with the following JSON structure:

 {
+  "company": {
+    "name": "Your Company Name",
+    "logo": "base64EncodedLogoImage" // Optional
+  },
   "client": {
     "name": "Client Name",
     "address": "123 Client Street, City, Country",